Maritime and Port Authority of Singapore: Tuas Port

 MPA is constructing a high-tech port in Tuas, Singapore, where PSA Singapore will be the sole operator.
 It is expected to be fully operational by 2040 and handle 65 million twenty-foot cargo units a year.

 International Maritime Centre

 The International Maritime Centre (IMC) 2030 Advisory Committee, which comprises 22 business leaders and experts, was set up by MPA to chart the direction of Singapore as a maritime hub.

 Artificial Intelligence

-MPA is partnering Fujitsu to test the Fujitsu Human Centric AI Zinrai system, which detects ship collision risks and predicts risk hotspots through artificial intelligence.
+MPA is partnering with Fujitsu to test the Fujitsu Human Centric AI Zinrai system, which detects ship collision risks and predicts risk hotspots through artificial intelligence.
 This aimed to warn ships about potential collisions.

-Governance

-The current chairman is Mr Niam Chiang Meng.
-The other 12 members of the board are: